edera-dev/sprout/docs/setup/signed/fedora.md

-# Setup Sprout for Debian with Secure Boot
+# Setup Sprout for Fedora with Secure Boot

 ## Prerequisites

-- Modern Debian release: tested on Debian 13 ARM64
+- Modern Fedora release: tested on Fedora 43 x86_64.
 - EFI System Partition mounted on `/boot/efi` (the default)
-- You will need the following packages installed: `openssl`, `shim-signed`, `mokutil`, `sbsigntool`
+- You will need the following packages installed: `openssl`, `mokutil`, `sbsigntools`, `efibootmgr`

+**NOTE**: Fedora on ARM64 itself does not support Secure Boot consistently.

 ## Step 1: Generate and Install Secure Boot Key